Create your AI that knows when to say "I don't know." Try it on your data →

 CustomGPT.ai is designed for anyone who wants to build a powerful AI assistant trained on their own content—without writing code, managing infrastructure, or needing AI expertise.

-It’s built on GPT-4, but wrapped in a beautifully simple platform that does all the heavy lifting for you.
-Instead of configuring APIs or setting up vector databases, you just upload your content and start chatting.
+It wraps advanced language models in a simple, source-grounded workflow that does the heavy lifting for you.
+Instead of configuring APIs or setting up vector databases, you upload your content and start chatting.

-Whether you’re a business owner, freelancer, educator, or part of a team, CustomGPT.ai gives you everything you need to launch a fully functional, custom-trained assistant in minutes.
+Whether you’re a business owner, freelancer, educator, or part of a team, CustomGPT.ai gives you document ingestion, source-grounded answers, citations, and deployment options.

 Launch a custom AI assistant for all your business needs.